claytantor/welocally-places/readme.txt

 A:For Publishers we have tested creating places for and recommend versions starting at least Chrome 17.0.963.56, Safari Version 5.1.2 and Firefox 10.0.2.
 We *do not* reccomend the use of IE for site owners using welocally places, but we have tested site vistors successfully using Welocally Places with IE 5.3.2 or greater.

 Q:What is a POI?
 A:POI stands for Point of Interest, and they are the places that people go to.
 We aggregate place info from many different providers, and this is the same type of data that location based game companies use when you ‚check in.
-It is commonly public establishments, parks or venues that people goto such as ‚Uptown Grill.
+It is commonly public establishments, parks or venues that people goto such as ‚ Uptown Grill.

 Q:Does the mapping feature work only for places, not for addresses or intersections?
 A:Intersections are not supported.
 There are over 16 Million Places for you to choose from in our database so we got you covered for most POIs that people go to.
 Our linkings are based on places, so we really recommend that if a place is not in our database and is important enough for you to talk about it with your readers, then it is probably important enough for you to give it a name and add it to the places database.
 Doing that is as easy as entering the address.